sonydaman/GitLearning/Readme.md

 `git fetch -p` for update the list which no longer exist on the remote will be deleted.

-`git push origin Developing:Develop` if we changed local branch name from remote branch
+`git push origin Developing:Develop` if we changed local branch name from remote branch For Merging
+    1.) `git checkout -q localbranchname` Select that branch you need to update/merge the changes

+    2.) `git merge UpdatedLocalBranch`